 There are a variety of conditions that can contribute to pain in the foot.
-For example, posterior tibialis tendonitis is another inflammatory condition with similar causes to plantar fasciitis, and the two often occur together.
-The pain from this condition would be along the medial ankle, while plantar fasciitis is typically along the heel.
+For example, posterior tibialis tendonitis (PTT) is another inflammatory condition with similar causes to plantar fasciitis, and the two often occur together.
+The pain from PTT would be along the medial ankle, while plantar fasciitis is typically along the heel.

 Other things that may present similarly to plantar fasciitis include infectious, arthritic, traumatic, neurologic, or neoplastic (benign or malignant growth) conditions.
 This is why it is important to be evaluated by a healthcare practitioner well versed in differentiation of these conditions, such as your local doctor of physical therapy!

 It’s quite a fancy name for something on the bottom of your foot but this name perfectly describes the anatomy of where the problem lies.
 “Plantar” refers to the bottom of your foot, “fascia” is the type of tissue.
 A fascia is a tough sheet of connective tissue beneath the skin that encloses and separates muscles and adds to stability.
 You have this stuff all over your body securing your muscles and other organs in place.
 The reason it’s so common for it to irritate at the foot is because of how much load we place through our feet daily.